A Short Piece Based on “Incentives to Problem Solve” by O.G. Rose.

 3. That the consequences of x would have been terrible

 4. That we made a difference.

-We must live with the costs of preventive measures without certainty that the costs were worth paying: preventative measures entail existential anxiety.
-Yes, we can study books, review arguments, and the like to strengthen our idea that the preventive measures were a good idea, but since we can never experience what doesn’t happen, we can’t experience a world where the preventive measures are taken versus one where they aren’t.
+We must live with the costs of preventative measures without certainty that the costs were worth paying: preventative measures entail existential anxiety.
+Yes, we can study books, review arguments, and the like to strengthen our idea that the preventative measures were a good idea, but since we can never experience what doesn’t happen, we can’t experience a world where the preventative measures are taken versus one where they aren’t.
 We have to live with the world we choose and wonder if it’s the best of all possible worlds.

-(If philosophy, critical thinking, marital counseling, exercise, etc. are all somehow examples of “preventive measures,” what has been pointed here out could shed light on why these enterprises might not be not prevalent.)
+(If philosophy, critical thinking, marital counseling, etc. are all somehow examples of “preventative measures,” what has been pointed here out could shed light on why these enterprises might not be not prevalent.)

-Since experiences are more powerful than ideas, our experience of a world where preventive measures are taken and nothing happens will likely lead us to imagine that we could have skipped the preventive measures and been just fine.
+Since experiences are more powerful than ideas, our experience of a world where preventative measures are taken and nothing happens will likely lead us to imagine that we could have skipped the preventative measures and been just fine.
 Considering this, we might feel regret, doubt, and idiotic.
-The nature of our brain and reality itself are against us and preventive measures in general (due to the lack of “sensualization” and perceivable fruits, as discussed in other works by O.G.
+The nature of our brain and reality itself are against us and preventative measures in general (due to the lack of “sensualization” and perceivable fruits, as elaborated on in other works by O.G.
 Rose).

 If ideas are not experiences but the only way to avoid “tragic mistakes” is to treat ideas as if they are experiences, then we need to train ourselves to be able to be motivated by ideas as much as possible.¹ No, I don’t think we can ever treat ideas exactly like experiences, but we can all do better.
 How?
 Well, I’m biased, but this to me suggests the importance of abstract reasoning and the humanities, both of which help us “believe in” ideas and their power.
 Without that faith, it will be especially difficult for us to not default to experiences every time, perhaps paying ideas lip-service, but only lip-service.